dojo/widget-core/README.md

 A selection of core reusable widgets are provided for convenience that are fully accessible and internationalizable.

-To be completed, list core components here.
+// TODO - list core components here.

-## How do I contribute?
+## How Do I Contribute?

 We appreciate your interest!
-Please see the [Dojo 2 Meta Repository](https://github.com/dojo/meta#readme) for the Contributing Guidelines and Style Guide.
+Please see the [Dojo Meta Repository](https://github.com/dojo/meta#readme) for the Contributing Guidelines and Style Guide.

 ### Installation